-You may also love: Dinosaur Activities For Preschoolers: No Prep And On Amazon
+You may also love: Best Dinosaur Gifts For Toddlers and Kids

-Classic.
-It’s a snack and dexterity exercise!
+It’s a snack and works on dexterity and concentration!
 Use stiff string with a knot on one end so the fruit loops don’t fall off.
 Or, a pipe cleaner if you have them.
 Or a thin new shoelace because it has that nice stiff tip.
-Cheerios work too, but fruit loops have bigger holes so they are way easier, and more colorful too.

 7. Cutting paper

-My idea of a break is allowing them to cut whatever they want without asking my help to do it for them.
-Sooo, if your toddler is too developmentally to cut out a square, but can still use scissors, then give them a blank piece of paper and learning scissors (which come with this book).
+My idea of a break is allowing them to cut whatever they want (with kid scissors that come with the book below) without asking my help to do it for them.
+Sooo, if your toddler can’t cut out a square, but can still use scissors, then give them a blank piece of paper and draw a few lines for them to try to cut.

-This book would also make a great preschool at home activity as there are tons of things to practice cutting!
-I do recommend being in the same room though if your toddler has scissors, just to make sure they are ONLY cutting paper, and not their bangs!
+This book would also make a great preschool activity!
+I stay in the same room though, just to make sure they are ONLY cutting paper, and not their bangs!

 8. Baking Soda & Vinegar Outside

 This could be “messy” I guess, but if it’s outside I don’t really care as it can be hosed off!
 There is no clean up and you don’t have to wipe your kids down!
 This can also just be done on a baking sheet inside.

 Sprinkle spots of baking soda on the concrete outside.
 Then, get a little cup of vinegar and a medicine syringe (from an old Tylenol bottle or you can buy them at any grocery store).